Microsoft’s CTO wants to spread tech’s wealth beyond the coasts

 The question of universal basic income

 Those two ways of using AI could result in two very different futures.
 The short-term profit-driven approach, if universalized, points out to a grim future.
-There are smart people who believe that AI will eventually take away many millions of low-skill jobs and not create new ones.
-Large numbers of people would not only be unemployed, but would be unemployable.
+There are smart people who believe that AI will eventually take away many millions of low-skilled jobs and not create new ones.
+Large numbers of people would not only be unemployed but unemployable.
 It’s a scenario that many believe casts universal basic income as an absolute necessity.

 Scott, however, doesn’t buy the idea that AI will render millions of people useless.
 “I most assuredly, violently disagree with this notion that you’re going to have people that are unemployable,” he tells me.
 “I think to imagine a future where you’ve got people who can’t find a purpose that allows them to connect to society in some meaningful way is just a horrible vision.”